yireo/Yireo_CheckoutTester2/README.md

 * Magento 2.1.0 Stable

 ## Installation
 We recommend `composer` to install this package.
-Add our own free composer repository to your Magento 2 installation:

-    composer config repositories.yireo-free composer https://satis.yireo.com

-Next, install our module using the following command:
+Install our module using the following command:

-    composer require yireo/yireo_checkouttester2
+    composer require yireo/magento2-checkouttester2

 Next, install the new module into Magento itself: